April 19 – June 5. Pol Merchan: Pirate Boys, featuring Del LaGrace Volcano

 Titled Maintenance!
 Domestics as Institutional Becomings, acknowledging the work of Mierle Laderman Ukeles, our series of solo exhibitions and online events for the next months will address the domestic from different vantage points related to institution-making.
 We are preparing a reader on the topic that will be launched soon as well.
 During this new program of exhibitions, the previous interventions will remain at TIER.
 In that way we’ll keep working on the space as an editorial device to be renegotiated, and an ecology of artworks, underlining its conception as an inner garden based on principles of cultivation.

 Due to covid restrictions, please register for a visit in advance for a Thursday, Friday or Saturday, 14:00-18:00 by emailing us at theinstituteforendoticresearch

-RSVP to the commencement on April 19 by clicking here.
+RSVP for the conclusion on June 5 by clicking here